SumoLogic/sumologic-documentation/docs/apm/traces/get-started-transaction-tracing/opentelemetry-instrumentation/net/index.md

 `private TracerProvider tracerProvider` was added as a class variable to create the trace provider in the next step.
 In the `Application_Start()` method, `Sdk.CreateTracerProviderBuilder()` was introduced.
 Thanks to this it is possible to configure what can be instrumented and where the telemetry data will be sent.

 `.AddAspNetInstrumentation()` adds .NET instrumentation.
-The service name and application attributes are set by the `.SetResourceBuilder()`which reads the values from `OTEL_RESOURCE_ATTRIBUTES` environment variable.
+The service name and application attributes are set by the `.SetResourceBuilder()` which reads the values from the `OTEL_RESOURCE_ATTRIBUTES` environment variable.
 An exporter has to be configured to send the spans.
 In this case, it is the [OpenTelemetryProtocol exporter](https://github.com/open-telemetry/opentelemetry-dotnet/tree/core-1.8.0/src/OpenTelemetry.Exporter.OpenTelemetryProtocol#otlp-exporter-for-opentelemetry-net) which is configured by the `.AddOtlpExporter()` method.

 ```cs
 public class MvcApplication : System.Web.HttpApplication